neurosnap/redux-express-query/README.md

 // the reducers which will then have `combineReducers` applied to it. const reducers = createReducerMap(users);
 // This is a helper function that does a bunch of stuff to prepare redux for
-// robodux.
+// redux-express-query.
 In particular, it will:
 //   - Setup redux-batched-actions
-//   - Setup a couple of reducers that robodux will use: loaders and data const prepared = prepareStore({
+//   - Setup a couple of reducers that we will use: loaders and data const prepared = prepareStore({
   reducers,
 });